nspcc-dev/neofs-api/proto-docs/object.md

   Human-friendly name
 * FileName \
   File name to be associated with the object on saving
+* FilePath \
+  Full path to be associated with the object on saving.
+Should start with a '/' and use '/' as a delimiting symbol.
+Trailing '/' should be interpreted as a virtual directory marker.
+If an object has conflicting FilePath and FileName, FilePath should have higher priority, because it is used to construct the directory tree.
+FilePath with trailing '/' and non-empty FileName attribute should not be used together.
 * Timestamp \
   User-defined local time of object creation in Unix Timestamp format
 * Content-Type \